wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/data-services/securing-data-services.md

 implementation in the product to perform the encryption.

 1. Start by initiating the Cipher Tool.
-Execute the following command from the `          <EI_HOME>/bin         ` directory.
+Execute the following command from the `MI_HOME/bin         ` directory.
-    -   Linux: `            sh           ` ciphertool
+    -   Linux: `sh ciphertool.sh -Dconfigure`
-        `            .sh -           ` Dconfigure
-    -   Windows: ciphertool.bat -Dconfigure
+    -   Windows: `ciphertool.bat -Dconfigure`
 2. To encrypt your password, execute the same command without -Dconfigure as shown below.
-    -   Linux: sh ciphertool.sh
+    -   Linux: `sh ciphertool.sh`
-    -   Windows: ciphertool.bat
+    -   Windows: `ciphertool.bat`

     This command will prompt you to enter the KeyStore Password of the running Carbon instance.
-The default is
+The default is `wso2carbon         ` .
-    `          wso2carbon         ` .
 3. Specify the plain text password that is used to log in to your database and execute the command.
 The encrypted password will be returned.